tingzhouu/sg-paynow-code/README.md

   </a>
 </p>

-SG PayNow Code is a JavaScript library to generate a PayNow Code.
-You can create a QR Code for people to pay you!
+SG PayNow Code is a JavaScript library to generate a PayNow QR Code.

 ## Getting Started